Entoloma murrayi: Habitat and distribution

 A saprobic species, Entoloma murrayi derives nutrients by breaking down organic matter.
 Fruit bodies are found in wet coniferous and deciduous forests, where they grow singly or in small groups on the ground in litterfall or humus, or in moss.
 Fruiting occurs in the summer and autumn.

 In North America, the species is found eastern Canada (Atlantic Maritime Ecozone), the eastern United States (from Maine south to Alabama and west to the Great Lakes), and Mexico.
 The distribution includes Central and South America, and Southeast Asia.
 It has also been recorded from Jamaica and the Dominican Republic.

+Toxicity

+The species is of unknown edibility and may be poisonous.